sara-nl/griddocs/source/Pages/Practices/data_replication.rst

 Data replication
 ****************

-In this page we will show an example for running applications on multiple LSG clusters with replicas that also require big volumes data:
+In this page we will show an example for running applications on multiple :abbr:`LSG (Life Science Grid)` clusters with replicas that also require big volumes data:

 .. contents::
     :depth: 4